5 The spiritual reunion

-By this exercise you yourself create an inner order within yourself and you become 'one and all yourself' as being a spirit: the self-releasing source of the thoughts and feelings that you put into words within yourself.
+By this exercise you yourself create an inner order within yourself and you become 'one and all yourself' as being a spirit: the self-active source of the thoughts and feelings that you put into words within yourself.

 5.3 The mental state of simplicity and silence

 This self-reflection brings you back to the realization that you are only the spirit, only the conscious, powerful force of life.
-This brings you to a state of utmost simplicity and inner silence, and this state of simplicity and silence is the spiritual primal state.
+This brings you to a state of utmost simplicity and inner silence, and this state of simplicity and silence is the primal spiritual state.

 5.4 Spiritual influence and ecstasy

-Reaching this primeval mental state has the consequence that from your spiritual origin a force can start to affect you, because by that simplicity and silence, your spiritual state has come to conformity with that of your origin.
+Reaching this primal mental state has the consequence that from your spiritual origin a force can start to affect you, because by that simplicity and silence, your spiritual state has come to harmony with that of your origin.
 By this spiritual influence you are spiritually moved, you become spiritually affected and this is the beginning of the reunification of yourself as being a human spirit with your origin.

-In this state of reunification, both spirits have completely merged: you are, what that is and that is, what you are, which is a state of perfect union; yet there is still a difference: you are the little spirit and you experience yourself as a part of the great spirit, of our God as the omnipresent spirit.
+In this state of reunification, both spirits have completely merged: you are, what that is and that is, what you are, which is a state of perfect union; yet there is still one difference: you are the little spirit and you experience yourself as a part of the great spirit, of our God as the omnipresent universal spirit.

 5.6 God's omnipresence

 Because of that omnipresence, God already has All in himself and is therefore all-knowing, which is connected with the ability to perceive;

 by that omnipresence God can connect everything in himself and is therefore the all-wisdom, which is connected with thinking;